watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-summarization/README.md

 Create a new, empty assistant that you can use to test this starter kit.
 For more information, see [Adding more assistants](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-assistant-add).

-## Example 1: Connect your assistant to OpenAI using a custom extension
+## Example 1: OpenAI

+### Connect your assistant to OpenAI using a custom extension

 You connect your assistant by using an OpenAPI specification to add a custom extension.
 You can see an example of how to do this in the [OpenAI starter kit](../language-model-openai), which shows how to connect to OpenAI models like GPT 3.5 and 4.
-However, you can also do the same thing with any other generative language model that has a REST API using the same approach.
-For details on how to use an alternative language model, see below.

-## Upload sample actions
+### Upload sample actions

 Use **Actions Global Settings** to upload the [summarization-openai-actions.json](summarization-openai-actions.json) file in this kit to your assistant.
 For more information, see [Uploading](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-admin-backup-restore#backup-restore-import).
 You may also need to refresh the action Preview chat after uploading in order to get all the session variables initialized before these actions will work correctly.